max-creates08/Bluetooth-Arm/index.md

 ## Summary

   For my third milestone, I added four-wheel drive to my robotic arm.
 Enabling the arm to travel in any setting.
-Furthermore, I tested the range to be up to 50+ feet with no obstructions, and the robot is all terrain (no water).
-I also added underflow to my robot to add an aesthetic look.
-The motor driver to control the motors is powered by 6 AA batteries and powers the underflow LEDs and the motors.
+Furthermore, I tested the range to be up to 50+ feet with no obstructions.
+Additionally, the robot is all-terrain (no water).
+I also added underglow to my robot to add an aesthetic look.
+The motor driver to control the motors is powered by 6 AA batteries and powers the underglow LEDs and the motors.

 ## Complications

   I had to alter my code to control the motors via Bluetooth significantly.
 Initially, I faced issues with maintaining the connection.
 I changed my pins for my motor's pins.
 I will add an ultrasonic sensor for partial crash detection for my final milestone.